Running a Stack in a VPC

 To enable these actions, you must ensure that the stack's instances have access to the following buckets that match the stack's region.
 Otherwise, the preceding actions will fail.

 For Chef 12 Linux and Chef 12.2 Windows, the buckets are as follows.
-Note that Windows-based stacks are not supported in regional endpoints outside the US East (N. Virginia) Region endpoint.

 |Agent Buckets||Asset Buckets||Log Buckets||DNA Buckets|